Marshall 31, Southern Miss 10

 He spent five years at Washington (1999-2003), and during his first season at Notre Dame (1988), Heater was a member of the coaching staff that led the Irish to a 12-0 record and the 1988 national championship.
 He also served as the secondary coach at Notre Dame (1988-90), Ohio State (1985-87) and Wisconsin (1982-84).
 Heater coached the running backs from 1977-78 and the secondary at Toledo from 1979-81.
 He began his collegiate coaching career in 1976 at Northern Arizona, coaching running backs.

 Heater was born Oct.
 10, 1952 in Weston, W.Va.
 He grew up in Tiffin, Ohio, and received his bachelor's degree in education from Michigan in 1975.
 A three-year letter winner at running back, Heater earned All-Big Ten second team honors as a junior and was named honorable mention as a senior.
 Finishing his playing career as UM's fifth-leading rusher all-time with 1,981 yards on 406 carries (a 4.9-yard per carry average), he received the school's Fielding Yost Award in 1975 for the most outstanding academic and athletic performance by a senior.

 During his tenure at Michigan, the Wolverines went 41-3-1 and won outright or shared the Big Ten title every season.

 Heater was drafted by the New Orleans Saints in the 10th round with the 241st overall selection in the 1975 NFL Draft.

 Heater is married to the former Deborah Dariano.
-The couple has three children: Emily, Andy, and Adam, and a granddaughter, Grace.
+The couple has three children: Emily, Andy, and Adam.
 Emily is married to Herd defensive ends coach Sean Cronin and the couple has two daughters, Caitlin and Grace, and a son, Joseph.
 Andy was a defensive tackle at Washington in 2005 and is now an Airborne Army Ranger.
-He and his wife Lauren have a daughter, Sloan.
+He and his wife Lauren have two daughters, Sloan and Quinn.
 Adam played tight end at UCLA.